Santander MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use it (check connection status) and what to expect in different scenarios.
-It does not explicitly mention when not to use it, but the context is clear.
+The description provides clear context on when to use the tool (checking connection status) and what to expect in two scenarios (all connected vs missing credentials).
+Although it does not explicitly mention alternatives or when not to use, the sibling toolset implies the distinction.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.